nvim-lualine/lualine.nvim/README.md

   lualine_a = {
     {
       'tabs',
-      max_length = vim.o.columns / 3, -- Maximum width of tabs component,
+      max_length = vim.o.columns / 3, -- Maximum width of tabs component.
+                                      -- Note:
-                                      -- it can also be a function that returns -- the value of `max_length` dynamically.
+                                      -- It can also be a function that returns -- the value of `max_length` dynamically.
       mode = 0, -- 0: Shows tab_nr
                 -- 1: Shows tab_name
                 -- 2: Shows tab_nr + tab_name

       tabs_color = {
-        -- Same values like general color option can be used here. active = 'lualine_{section}_normal',   -- color for active tab inactive = 'lualine_{section}_inactive', -- color for inactive tab },
+        -- Same values of the general color option can be used here. active = 'lualine_{section}_normal',     -- Color for active tab. inactive = 'lualine_{section}_inactive', -- Color for inactive tab.
+      },
     }
   }